franciscouzo/lua_bot/README.md

 You might want to install these globally by running luarocks as root, otherwise you can run this command to make local installed packages available to Lua:

     echo "eval \`luarocks path\`" >> ~/.bashrc

+After you installed all the requirements, copy the file `example_config.lua` to `config.lua` and edit away

+After you're done editing `config.lua`, you can run the bot by running the following command:

+    lua5.1 main.lua config.lua